Does TD Bank Offer Free Coin Counting Machines?

 Mixed response to the fee changes

-While this move to charge will no doubt upset the millions of non-customers who use the service every year, TD Bank feels is was the best decision for their current customers.
+While this move to charge have upset non-customers who use the service every year, TD Bank felt is was the best decision for their current customers.

 When asked why the change was made, a spokesperson for the bank indicated that a number of customers and employees were complaining that non-customers who use the machine were negatively impacting the service (Source: American Banker).